pretix/pretix/doc/api/resources/item_add-ons.rst

-min_count                             integer                    The minimal number of add-ons that need to be chosen. max_count                             integer                    The maximal number of add-ons that can be chosen. position                              integer                    An integer, used for sorting
+min_count                             integer                    The minimal number of add-ons that need to be chosen. max_count                             integer                    The maximal number of add-ons that can be chosen. position                              integer                    An integer, used for sorting price_included                        boolean                    Adding this add-on to the item is free
 ===================================== ========================== =======================================================

 .. versionchanged:: 1.12